OAGi/Score/docs/test_cases/TestSuite43.md

 ### Test Assertion:

 #### Test Assertion #43.1.1
-The "View/Edit Business Term" menu under BIE menu should open the page titled with "Business Term".
+The "OpenAPI Document" menu under BIE menu should open the page titled with "OpenAPI Document".

 #### Test Assertion #43.1.2
-The end user can create a Business Term with only required fields including both Business Term and External Reference URI field.
+The end user can create an OpenAPI Document with only required fields including Open API version, Title, and Document Version fields.

 #### Test Assertion #43.1.3
-The end user cannot create a Business Term if any required field is not provided.
+The end user cannot create an OpenAPI Document if any required field is not provided.

 #### Test Assertion #43.1.4
-The end user can search for a Business Term based only on its term.
+The end user can search for an OpenAPI Document based only on its term.

 #### Test Assertion #43.1.5
-The end user can search for a Business Term based on the external reference URI.
+The end user can search for an OpenAPI Document based on the external reference URI.

 #### Test Assertion #43.1.6
-The end user can open a Business Term on the "Business Term" page to update its details in "Edit Business Term" page.
+The end user can open an OpenAPI Document on the "Business Term" page to update its details in "Edit Business Term" page.

 #### Test Assertion #43.1.7
 The end user cannot change Definition field in "Edit Business Term" page.